Juancruzlado/InfiniteCanvasPOC/README.md

 1. **Selecting Tools**:
    - Click the **top segment** of the tool wheel to select the Brush
    - Click the **bottom segment** to select the Eraser
+   - Click the **left segment** to select the Lasso (selection tool)
-   - Active tool is highlighted with a darker/brighter color
+   - Active tool is highlighted with a distinctive color

 2. **Adjusting Width**:
    - Click the **middle ring** to open the width slider